 3. Cost Efficiency

 - Prevention of Downtime: This is achieved by detecting the problem before it causes operational disruption.
 For instance, solving a bottleneck in time can save servers from crashing when the organization is experiencing its peak hours.
+Network Traffic Analysis (NTA) helps in preventing downtime and speeding up recovery from incidents.

 - Recovery from an Incident: Speedy detection and solution reduces the monetary and reputational loss that results from a security breach.